-Andrew Gancikov, founder of Gancikov Architecture and Design, says showers are the number one things his clients ask for when it comes to planning their designer bathrooms.
+The best designer bathrooms have one thing in common – a powerful shower.
+Andrew Gancikov, founder of Gancikov Architecture and Design, says designer showers are the number one thing his clients ask for when it comes to planning their high-end bathrooms.

 “Clients vary in their tastes and requirements, but a powerful and spacious shower is a must,” he says.
 “Baths are less in vogue than in the past.
 There’s nothing quite like an invigorating shower in the morning or a nice massaging shower that cleanses your body and mind before bed.”